dakeryas/deadbeef-dr-meter/README.md

-Download the latest Ubuntu builds from [Releases](https://github.com/dakeryas/deadbeef-dr-meter/releases) or from the slightly out-of-sync [DeaDBeeF sourceforge](https://deadbeef.sourceforge.io/plugins.html), or build from source.
+Download the latest Ubuntu builds from [Releases](https://github.com/dakeryas/deadbeef-dr-meter/releases) or from the slightly out-of-sync [DeaDBeeF sourceforge](https://deadbeef.sourceforge.io/plugins.html), and uncompress the plugin archive to `~/.local/lib/deadbeef/`.
+Alternatively build from source (see [Building from source](#building-from-source)).

 ### Windows
-Download the latest builds from [Releases](https://github.com/dakeryas/deadbeef-dr-meter/releases) or from the slightly out-of-sync [DeaDBeeF sourceforge](https://deadbeef.sourceforge.io/plugins.html), or build from source.
+Download the latest builds from [Releases](https://github.com/dakeryas/deadbeef-dr-meter/releases) or from the slightly out-of-sync [DeaDBeeF sourceforge](https://deadbeef.sourceforge.io/plugins.html), and uncompress the plugin archive to `%APPDATA%/deadbeef/`.
+Alternatively, build from source using `mingw-w64`.

 ## Building from source
 ### Requirements